ai-practitioners/time-series-forecasting/docs/sql_query.md

 Looks like all cities are having the same number of time points.
 It is noted that Quito store number 1 has 1 less observation.
 During this high level analysis, it is not significant right now.

 ### City/State hierarchy in Ecuador
 Considering Ecuador being the country as root node in the hierarchy.
-This section explores a high level analysis on the dataset for the following.
+This sub-section explores a high level analysis on the dataset for the following.

   - Ecuador (Root)
     - Number of states in the country.